-If you check tire pressure on a regular basis it will help the tires last longer and keep you safer on the roads.
-You should do this at least once a month, and before long road trips.
+Checking tire pressure regularly will help tires last longer and keep you safer on the roads.
+It is best to do this at least once a month and before long road trips.
 Here is everything you need to know to check tire pressure accurately.

 Equipment and Information to Check Tire Pressure